Route to hyperchaos in quadratic optomechanics

-The first two terms describe the free evolution of the oscillator, of mass $m$ and frequency $Ω$, and momentum $p$ conjugate to $x$.
+The first two terms describe the free evolution of the oscillator, with momentum $p$ conjugate to $x$.
 The third term describes the cavity field mode, characterized by the photon creation and annihilation operators $a^†,a$ respectively.
 The coupling constant $G=\frac{1}{2}∂^2 ω_c/∂x^2$ determines the strength of the interaction.
 Note that positive or negative $G$ can be selected, depending on which of the two modes we choose to work with [Fig.~\ref{fig:1}(b)].

 The Hamiltonian~\eqref{eq:hamiltonian} is formulated quantum-mechanically as is standard in cavity optomechanics.
 It contains Planck's constant $ℏ$ due to our use of photons.
 We assume that the cavity is pumped with a strong coherent laser drive of frequency $ω_l=ω_c+Δ$ and amplitude $E$.
 The cavity and oscillator energy decay rates are $κ$ and $γ$, respectively.
 By scaling time and $κ,γ,Δ$ by the mechanical frequency $Ω$ and defining the dimensionless quantities~\footnote{If $G<0$ the minus sign appears outside the square root in $\tilde x,\tilde p$.
 The equations of motion are invariant under $x\rightarrow -x$, $p\rightarrow -p$.}